-For Site-specific proposals, applicants may request up to \$200,000 to address hazardous substances or petroleum contamination at a specified site.
-Applicants can apply for only one Site-specific Assessment Grant.
-Site-specific Assessment proposals must respond to the site eligibility threshold criteria in Section III.C. appropriate to the contamination at the site.

-If the site is co-mingled with both hazardous substances and petroleum contamination and the hazardous substances and petroleum-contaminated areas of the site are distinguishable, the proposal must address both eligibility criteria and indicate the dollar amount of funding requested for each type of contamination.
-If the petroleum and hazardous substances are not easily distinguishable, the applicant must indicate which contaminant is predominant based on available information and respond to the appropriate site eligibility criteria.
+An applicant may request up to \$200,000 to address hazardous substances and/or petroleum contamination at a specified site.
+An applicant requesting both hazardous substances and petroleum cleanup funding at the same site must submit one proposal, which cannot exceed \$200,000 total.
+If the hazardous substances and petroleum contaminated areas of the site are distinguishable, the proposal must indicate the dollar amount of funding requested for each type of contamination and respond to both the hazardous substances and petroleum eligibility questions in Section III.B.9., including the requirement to provide a petroleum determination letter.
+If the petroleum and hazardous substances 'co-mingled' and are not easily distinguishable, the applicant must indicate which contaminant is predominant and respond to the appropriate site eligibility criteria.
 (Contact your Regional Brownfields Contact listed in Section VII. for more information.)
-Note that an applicant cannot propose an alternate site if the site identified in the proposal is determined by EPA to be ineligible for brownfields funding.